uflcod/CDBS-programming-test/README.md

 10. Use a dataframe to find the information asked for in Excercise 9.

 11. Using the dataframe from *Exercise 4* that subsetted the prescriptions by speciality, find the opioids prescribed for each specialty.

+12. Write an SQL query that produces the same information asked for in *Excercise 11*.